NodleCode/docs.nodle.com/docs/nodle-sdk/nodle-sdk-unity.md

 ![NodleSDK Unity18](/img/docs/nodle-sdk/unity-ios-step5.png)

 After making the build into a build folder.
-Copy the **Podile** to the root of that build folder.
+Copy the **Podile** from **Plugins -> Nodle -> iOS -> NodleIOSPlugin -> XCodeFiles** to the root of that build folder.
 Then open the build folder location in terminal and install the NodleSDK with the following command: ``pod install`` You can go ahead and use the generated **.workspace** file from now on to run the project!
 Please make sure to add all permissions to your ```Info.plist``` before running the application.
 You can find how to do that here: [NodleSDK Permissions](nodle-sdk-ios-integration#step-5-request-permissions)

 ***Note: there is no need to build more folders after the first build since all changes will remain even if you build again in the same location.*** **And there you have it!
 You’re good to go!**